brian14708/wh-briefings/statements-releases/2021-04/2021-04-09-statement-from-national-security-advisor-jake-sullivan-on-the-service-of-ambassador-jacobson-coordinator-for-the-southwest-border.md

 modified_time: 2021-04-09 16:02:09-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/04/09/statement-from-national-security-advisor-jake-sullivan-on-the-service-of-ambassador-jacobson-coordinator-for-the-southwest-border/
 published_time: 2021-04-09 16:02:08-04:00
-title: Statement from National Security Advisor Jake Sullivan on the Service of Ambassador Jacobson, Coordinator for the Southwest Border
+title: "Statement from National Security Advisor Jake Sullivan on the Service of Ambassador\
+  \ Jacobson, Coordinator for the Southwest\_Border"
 ---

 Ambassador Roberta Jacobson’s leadership in serving as the Special